-There have been no changes in road tax bands, so the price you pay for your tax stays the same.
-However, there are changes in the new system as to what happens when you come to sell your car and how you can pay, so we've explained it all below.
+The tax disc scrappage also brought in changes as to what happens when you come to sell your car and how you can pay, so we've explained it all below.

-As of October 1st 2014 the colourful paper circles are no longer being issued and the requirement for motorists to display them in their cars ends.
+Since October 1st 2014 the colourful paper circles have no longer been issued and the requirement for motorists to display them in their cars has ended.
 In the tax disc's place comes a new system for paying your road tax, or Vehicle Excise Duty to use its proper name.

-This overhaul of the road tax arrangements ends the tax disc's 93-year reign and promises to make paying your car tax easier while rendering the whole system cheaper to run.
+This overhaul of the road tax arrangements ends the tax disc's 93-year reign and has made the whole system cheaper to run.
 There is a catch, however, as you'll find out below.

-The new road tax set-up should also make things tougher for those seeking to avoid paying road tax.
-Rather than the visual check that the tax disc made possible, the authorities will rely on numberplate recognition cameras to determine that a vehicle has been taxed.
+The new road tax set-up also makes it tougher for those seeking to avoid paying road tax.
+Rather than the visual check that the tax disc made possible, the authorities now rely on numberplate recognition cameras to determine that a vehicle has been taxed.

 This doesn’t mean you don’t have to pay car tax though.
 The DVLA will send you a reminder when your road tax is up for renewal in the time-honoured fashion, you can then pay your road tax online, over the phone or at the Post Office.

-The road tax price bands remain the same, as do the existing options of paying for 12 or 6 months tax upfront but from November 1st there will be the option of paying your car tax monthly.
+The road tax price bands remain the same, as do the existing options of paying for 12 or 6 months tax upfront but there’s also the option of paying your car tax monthly.
 This new monthly option arrives in tandem with the facility to pay your road tax by Direct Debit.